tunz/binch/README.md

+**NOTE**

+This repository is not maintained.
+Please use [binch-go](https://github.com/tunz/binch-go) instead.
+I just rewrote this in Go since python is slow and keystone python library is not maintained well.

+---

 # a light BINary patCH tool
 A light ELF binary patch tool in python urwid.
 It helps to patch a ELF binary in a few steps.